How to Apply

 Financial Aid

-• For general financial aid information, please reference The Office of Financial Aid.
+• For general financial aid information, please reference The Hub or The Office of Financial Aid.

-• Every year there are 6-8 graduate teaching assistant positions offered in HDNR.
+• Every year, there are approximately 6 to 8 Graduate Teaching Assistant positions offered in HDNR.

 • Research assistant positions are offered based on faculty funding.